Janipher/low_level_programming/0x01-variables_if_else_while/README.md

-Print the last digit of the number stored in the variable
+Write a program that prints the alphabet in lowercase, followed by a new line